Help us improve your experience.

 Authenticate with the Junos XML Protocol Server for Cleartext or SSL Connections

-A client application that uses cleartext or SSL protocol must authenticate with the Junos XML protocol server.
-(Applications that use the SSH or Telnet protocol use the protocol’s built-in authentication mechanism before emitting initialization tag elements, as described in Connecting to the Junos XML Protocol Server.)
+A client application that uses cleartext or the SSL protocol must authenticate with the Junos XML protocol server.
+(Applications that use the SSH or Telnet protocol use the protocol’s built-in authentication mechanism.)

 Submitting an Authentication Request

 The client application begins the authentication process by emitting an <rpc> tag enclosing the <request-login> element.
-In the <request-login> element, it encloses the <username> element to specify the Junos OS account (username) under which to establish the connection.
-The account must already be configured on the Junos XML protocol server device, as described in Satisfying the Prerequisites for Establishing a Connection to the Junos XML Protocol Server.
-You can choose whether or not the application provides the account password as part of the initial tag sequence.
+The <request-login> element encloses the <username> element to specify the Junos OS account (username) under which to establish the connection.
+You can choose whether the application provides the account password as part of the initial tag sequence.

 Note:

-Starting in Junos OS Releases 13.3R7, 14.1R6, 14.2R4, 15.1R2, and 16.1R1, any XML special characters in the username or password elements of a <request-login> RPC request must be escaped.
-The following five symbols are considered special characters: greater than (>), less than (<), single quote ('), double quote ("), and ampersand (&).
+Any XML special characters in the username or password elements of a <request-login> RPC request must be escaped.
+Special characters include: greater than (>), less than (<), single quote ('), double quote ("), and ampersand (&).
 Both entity references and character references are acceptable escape sequence formats.
 For example, &amp; and &#38; are valid representations of an ampersand.

-To provide the password along with the username, the application emits the following tag sequence:
+To provide both the username and password, the application emits the following tag sequence:

 Providing Only the Username

-To omit the password and specify only the username, the application emits the following tag sequence:
+To specify only the username and omit the password, the application emits the following tag sequence:

-This tag sequence is appropriate if the application does not obtain the password until the authentication process has already begun.
-In this case, the Junos XML protocol server returns the <challenge> tag within an <rpc-reply> element to request the password associated with the username.
-The element encloses the Password: string, which the client application can forward to the screen as a prompt for a user.
-The echo="no" attribute in the opening <challenge> tag specifies that the password string typed by the user does not echo on the screen.
+In this case, the Junos XML protocol server returns an <rpc-reply> element with the <challenge> tag to request the password associated with the username.
+The element encloses the Password: string, which the client application can forward to the screen as a prompt for the user.
+The echo="no" attribute specifies that the password string typed by the user does not echo on the screen.
 The tag sequence is as follows:

 The client application obtains the password and emits the following tag sequence to forward it to the Junos XML protocol server: